Leman Bozacıoğlu

 Leman Aksoy Bozacıoğlu (born Leman Bozacıoğlu) is a Turkish female association football referee.
 She is a school teacher from profession.

 Private life

 Bozacıoğlu moved in 2014 to Antalya from Istanbul.
 She lives in Gazipaşa district of Antalya, where she serves as a teacher of physical education.

 She is married to a military officer.
 The couple is parent of a child.

 Sports career

 Football referee

-Bozacıoğlu decided to pırsue a referee career following an advise of her trainer as she played football in the school team in 2006.
+Bozacıoğlu decided to pursue a referee career following an advice of her trainer as she played football in the school team in 2006.